 Some local councils will collect cartons as part of the household collection service; click here for more info.
 Otherwise, you can find a locator of carton recycling points here or they can be recycled at certain Recycling Centres.
 Click here to find your nearest Recycling Centre to see if they can be recycled.

 If you find that you are producing a lot of food waste, have a look here for some tips and recipe ideas to reduce this as well as save you money.
 Home composting is a good way to turn food and garden waste into nutrient rich compost.
 Some local councils will recycle food waste as part of the household collection service; click here for more info.

 Fridges and freezers

 Fridges/freezers are classified as WEEE waste and are accepted at your local Household Waste Recycling Centre.
 Commercial fridges/freezers are not accepted as well as units from caravans/motorhomes/boats

 Please consider reusing old furniture by posting on sites such as Preloved, Freegle or donating to a charity shop.
+It can also be donated locally to charities such as Proper Job to sell or Turntable who rehome them for those in need.
 Furniture is accepted at your local Household Waste Recycling Centre.
 Bulky collection services may also be available from your district council, though they may be chargeable.
 Contact your council for more information or look on their Website.